andydlindsay/lectures/w08d04/README.md

 ### Review ES6 Classes
 * Classes are [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for functions that return objects
-* You can make reference the objects own properties and methods using the `this` keyword
+* You can make reference to the objects own properties and methods using the `this` keyword

 ```js
 // class declaration